Genrep-Software/style-guides/c++/cppguide.md

 responsible for deleting it.
 Even when ownership is not shared, it can be transferred from one piece of code to another.

-\"Smart\" pointers are classes that act like pointers, e.g., by overloading the `*` and `->` operators.
+"Smart" pointers are classes that act like pointers, e.g., by overloading the `*` and `->` operators.
 Some smart pointer types can be used to automate ownership bookkeeping, to ensure these responsibilities are met.